Loevland/loevland.github.io/_posts/2023-05-08-cryptoverse23.md

 Since we have the `gets` function gathering our input, and no stack-canary or PIE, this looks like a simple ret2libc attack where we find the base-address of ASLR before calling `system("/bin/sh")`.

-We find the offset to be 40
+We find the offset to be 40 by sending a cyclic pattern as input, and checking the offset into the cyclic pattern for the address we crash at, which in this case is `0x6161616161616166`
 ![Ret2school Offset](ret2school_offset.png)

 Since we don't have a `puts` function to leak the GOT address of we leak for `printf` instead.
 In this case it leads to some extra stack-misalignments.
 Identifying stack-misalignment can be done by checking the instruction which we crash on, which in this case were `movaps`